 Sensitivity and specificity of sequencing compared to orthogonal ddPCR testing in the blood for three clinically-actionable alterations (exon 19 deletions, L8585R, and T790M mutations).

-For more information, watch the webinar on this study:
+For more information, watch our recorded webinar on this study:

 We wish to thank our collaborators at Hospices Civils de Lyon Cancer Institute for their work on this project!